-The blood thinner Pradaxa was sold without an approved antidote for at least five years, leading to severe bleeding incidents and hundreds of deaths.
+The blood thinner Pradaxa was sold without an approved antidote for at least five years, leading to severe bleeding incidents and over 1,000 deaths.
 As a result, Boehringer Ingelheim – the manufacturer of Pradaxa – has faced thousands of lawsuits from patients, who filed personal injury and product liability claims against the pharmaceutical company.

 Can I still file a Pradaxa lawsuit?

 Although thousands of Pradaxa lawsuits were resolved as part of a settlement announced in 2014, individuals who have been negatively affected by the drug since then are still able to file a claim based on their pain and suffering and additional medical expenses incurred because of the drug’s adverse effects.